robertocantarelli/FAQ/README.md

 and manage resource tools and develop resource estimates.
 How many types of Project management software are in the market?
 Let’s talk about a specific Project management software.
- > Desktop or Web-based; Single user or Collaborative
+ > Desktop or Web-based; Single user or Collaborative; GitHub

 7. ISO 9000 is a set of standards for quality assurance systems.
 The document was written to help software development organizations to create a good quality product.
-For what concern the software testing what does the document suggest?
+What does the ISO 9000 document suggest about the software testing?
  > verify requirements and how to detect errors?

-8. According the International Organization for Standardization (ISO) the reducing energy consumption and the dependency on fossil fuels is a major challenge?
+8. According to the International Organization for Standardization (ISO) the reducing of energy consumption and the dependency on fossil fuels is a major challenge?
-In which way this statement could be related to the software development or project management?
+In which way could this statement be related to the software development or project management?
  > Nowadays, it is very important to take the 'right' action for saving the earth from major environmental issues.
- > According to researchers the IT industry is responsible for
+ > According to researchers the IT industry is responsible for 2% of global CO2 emissions.